ctacdev/PSOPDFGenerator/README.md

 ## Getting started

+### Building the source

+*If you just want to install this plugin in Rhythmyx you can skip this section.*

 Before you start:

 - The `JAVA_HOME` and `RHYTHMYX_HOME` environment variables must be set.
 - `RHYTHMYX_HOME` should point to the root of the Rhythmyx installation on your server.
+- `JAVA_HOME` should point to the installation directory of the JDK.

+Clone the project repository:

+`git clone git@github.com:percussion/PSOPDFGenerator.git`

+To create a new distribution, run the following command:

+- **Linux**: `./gradlew assemble`
+- **Windows**: `gradlew assemble`

 ### Installation

+Before you start:

+- The `JAVA_HOME` and `RHYTHMYX_HOME` environment variables must be set.
+- `RHYTHMYX_HOME` should point to the root of the Rhythmyx installation on your server.
+- `JAVA_HOME` should point to the installation directory of the JRE.

 *Note: Version 7.+ is installed into the jetty web applcation server included with Rhythmyx.
 JBOSS is no longer supported.*

-Clone the project repository:

-`git clone git@github.com:percussion/PSOPDFGenerator.git`

 Run the following command:

 - **Linux**: `./gradlew install`
 - **Windows**: `gradlew install`

 You will then be able to start your Rhythmyx server and add templates to your existing content types using the new FOP Assembler.
 Setting the MIME Type of the template will set the output format.

 ### Adding MIME types to the Workbench